ClaudiusMinimus/Create_Potato_Forge/docs/upgrade_info.md

 **Significant Changes**
 - Minecraft Version: 1.18.1 to 1.18.2
 - **This version of the pack is intended to ease the migration of worlds from 1.18.1 to 1.19.2.
-Support for this version will only apply as it pertains to upgrading to 1.19.2!**
+Support for this version will only apply as it pertains to upgrading to 1.19.2!
+This is NOT a long-term supported version**
 - Mods Added:
   - [Sophisticated Storage](https://www.curseforge.com/minecraft/mc-mods/sophisticated-storage)
 - Mods Removed: